-Site Code Site Name Distance 9 (km) Qualifying Feature Known Threats and Pressures Potential Effects Potential for likely Significant Effects Potential for likely In- Combination Effects Light-bellied Brent Goose (Branta bernicla hrota) [A674], Pintail (Anas acuta) [A054], Redshank (Tringa totanus) [A162], Bar-tailed Godwit (Limosa lapponica) [A157], Blackheaded Gull (Chroicocephalus ridibundus) [A179], Black-tailed Godwit (Limosa limosa) [A156], Cormorant (Phalacrocorax carbo) [A017], Curlew (Numenius arquata) [A160], Dunlin (Calidris alpina) [A149] These SCI species are highly vagile and therefore may utilise ex-situ ecological resources which may have interactions with the Draft Plan; however, at this scale landscape characteristics and the availability of alternate resources ensure the local scale interactions with ex-situ resources are not likely to have significant effects on the SPA.
+Site Code Site Name Distance (km) Qualifying Feature(s) 14 Known Threats and Pressures Analysis of Potential Effects Likelihood of Potential Significant Effects Likelihood of Potential In- Combination Effects [A056], Teal (Anas crecca) [A052], Wetland and Waterbirds [A999], Whooper Swan (Cygnus cygnus) [A038], Wigeon (Anas penelope) [A050], Knot (Calidris canutus) [A143], Lapwing (Vanellus vanellus) [A142], Light- bellied Brent Goose (Branta bernicla hrota) [A674], Pintail (Anas acuta) [A054], Redshank (Tringa totanus) [A162], Bar-tailed Godwit (Limosa lapponica) [A157], Black-headed Gull (Chroicocephalus ridibundus) [A179], Black- tailed Godwit (Limosa limosa) [A156], Cormorant (Phalacrocorax carbo) [A017], Curlew (Numenius arquata) [A160], Dunlin (Calidris alpina) [A149] between the Draft Plan area and the SPA there are no pathways for disturbance effects identified.
+These SCI species are highly vagile and therefore may utilise ex-situ ecological resources which may have interactions with the Draft Plan; however, at this scale landscape characteristics and the availability of alternate resources ensure the local scale interactions with ex-situ resources are not likely to have significant effects on the SPA.
 Considering the SCIs of this SPA, and given the nature of the Draft Plan and the distance involved between the Plan area and the SPA, there are no pathways for effect via direct land use management or disturbance effects to the SPA.
 In addition, there is a direct surface hydrological connection between the Draft Plan area and the SPA, however, there is a considerable dilution effect due to the distances involved.
 Therefore, there are no pathways with a likelihood for potential significant effect for hydrological interactions to the SPA.
-Thus, there are no sources with pathways with a likelihood for potential significant effects identified as a result of the implementation of the draft Plan, to which the Proposed Material Alterations relate, and no further assessment is required.
+Thus, there are no sources with pathways with a likelihood for potential significant effects identified as a result of the implementation of the draft Plan, and no further assessment is required.